 Extending Your Stay

-For scholars the maximum extension time depends on the visa type.
+As a scholar your maximum extension time depends on the visa type.
 The H-1B visa has a total time of 6 years (with an exception for certain pending permanent residence cases).
 The J-1 visa in the Research Scholar/Professor category has a limit of 5 years.
 The J-1 Short-Term Scholar category has a maximum time limit of 6 months.

 For more information about extensions and how to request one, check your visa type.